rugbyprof/4443-2D-PyGame/Assignments/P01.4/README.md

 ### General

 - Add an oriented bullet sprite to your game
-- Ensure it is "oriented" and flys in the direction of the target.
+- Ensure it is "oriented" and flies in the direction of the target.
-- The bullet should be a sprite that looks animated as it flys (e.g. flaming projectile, rocket, energy weapon, etc.)
+- The bullet should be a sprite that looks animated as it flies (e.g. flaming projectile, rocket, energy weapon, etc.)
 - A sound should play when fired (related to your weapon - not a gunshot sound for a flaming ball).
 - A sound should play when target hit (same as above)
 - An animation should play when target is hit (same as above)